jgeraigery/SpotlightHelp/pages/ConnectSQLAzure/sqlazure_grid_indexes.md

+## Filter the results

-## You can filter the results displayed in the Indexes grid by the following criteria:
+You can filter the results by the following criteria:

 * Top N Indexes
 * Size or row count
 * Index name
 * Table name

-To filter the results, type appropriate values into the fields above the Indexes grid (wildcards are supported) and then click **Apply Filter**.
+To filter the results, type appropriate values into the fields above the Indexes grid (wildcards are supported) and click **Apply Filter**.

 {% include links.html %}